Holiness and Health

 Mark 2: 1-12

-ministry as a chaplain in the emergency room at the University Hospital in
+started out in ministry as a chaplain in the emergency room at the University

-Louisville, Kentucky, in the early eighties.
+Hospital in Louisville, Kentucky, in the early eighties.
 It was colorful work.
-University

-was a public hospital and a teaching hospital right downtown.
-It was over a
+University was a public hospital and a teaching hospital right downtown.
+It was

-hundred years old when I worked there, designed for an era before electric
+over a hundred years old when I worked there, designed for an era before

-lights, with large open wards that held up to a hundred patients.
-On those
+electric lights, with a large open wards that held up to a hundred patients.
+On

-floors you had a little bit of everything.
-It wasn’t unusual at all to see
+those floors you had a little bit of everything.
+It wasn’t unusual at all to

-policemen with prisoners.
-The prisoners had their legs chained to the bed and
+see policemen with prisoners.
+The prisoners had their legs chained to the bed

 indigent fellow that was on the ward drying out.
 Usually they had the DT’s so

-bad that they had to be tied down to the bed with towels to keep them from
+bad that they had to be tied down to the bed to keep them from hurting

-hurting themselves or someone else.
-They had a low level moaning or kvetching
+themselves or someone else.
+They had a low level moaning or kvetching or

 could moan out for an hour at a time “help me, won’t someone help me.”
 Help in